KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.1.7`.

 The goal is accuracy, not marketing language.
 The browser does not implement built-in telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
-It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, downloads files, or uses the managed update flow when the build is configured with an update server.
+It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, downloads files, or uses normal release-check behavior from the app menu.

 ## Scope And Related Documents